-The following text describes the industry's standard for packaging and Coop's future requirements as well as how deviations can be handled to enable automated handling.
-The packaging shall be designed in such a way as to protect the consumer packaging throughout the logistics chain, including transport, handling in the automated warehouse and groupage with other goods during transport to the store.
+The following text describes the industry's standard for packaging, Coop's future requirements, and how deviations can be handled to enable automated handling.
+The packaging should be designed to protect the consumer packaging throughout the logistics chain, including transportation, handling in the automated warehouse, and groupage with other goods during transport to the store.

-The packaging shall, as far as possible, have optimised functionality and environmental benefits.
-Packaging shall be able to be sorted and recycled, where different types of materials in the packaging should be easy to separate.
+The packaging should have optimized functionality and environmental benefits as much as possible.
+The packaging should be easily sorted and recycled, and different types of materials in the packaging should be easy to separate.